joshbgreen/fsd-gitproject/readme.txt

             the asterisk shows you what branch you are currently working in git checkout <branch name>
-            this will switch you to a different branch
+            this will switch you to a different branch git checkout -b <branch name>
+            creates new branch with the name and copys the previous branch you where in

+Git/ github
+HTML
+    HTML
+    head
+    heading
+    body
+    paragraphs
+    images

+    5 assignments 1 day for each assignment